Quantum Routing with Teleportation

 \section{Preliminaries}

-We consider architectures consisting of data qubits connected according to a graph $G$ (with vertex set $V(G)$ and edge set $E(G)$), where an edge $(u,v) \in E(G)$ represents a connection between qubits $u,v \in V(G)$.
+We consider architectures consisting of $N$ data qubits connected according to a simple graph $G$ (with vertex set $V(G)$ and (undirected) edge set $E(G)$), where an edge $(u,v) \in E(G)$ represents a connection between qubits $u,v \in V(G)$, and $|V(G)|=N$.
 We consider only \emph{connected} graphs, i.e., graphs in which there is a path from any vertex to any other vertex.

-We assume that 2-qubit gates can only be performed between adjacent qubits.
-We work in discrete time, where a 2-qubit gate between adjacent qubits requires depth 1, and gates between disjoint pairs of qubits can be applied in parallel, i.e., also in depth 1.
-Further, we allow a constant number of ancillary qubits per data qubit.
-Gates between data qubits and their associated ancilla qubits are considered to be as fast as single-qubit gates (i.e, can be performed in depth 0).
-We note, however, that all of our results still apply in the case where gates between data and ancilla qubits take depth 1.
+We assume there are a constant number of ancillary qubits per data qubit that can interact only with the data qubit.
+Further, we assume that disjoint two-qubit gates can be performed between adjacent qubits in depth 1.
+Up to a constant overhead, this is equivalent to having fast (instantaneous) ancilla interactions since any unitary on the data qubit and ancillas can be decomposed into a constant number of two-qubit gates.
+As our results are asymptotic, they are insensitive to a constant overhead.

 Ancillary qubits corresponding to different data qubits are not directly connected.
 However, gates between ancillary qubits of neighboring vertices can be performed in depth 1 by swapping ancillas with their corresponding data qubits, performing the desired 2-qubit gate between data qubits, and swapping again with the ancillas.
-This model can be implemented in realistic quantum architectures with attached ancillas \cite{nvcenter, dots, ions} as well as architectures with grid connectivity such as superconducting qubits~\cite{IBM,arute}.
+This model can be implemented in realistic quantum architectures with attached ancillas~\cite{nvcenter, dots, ions} as well as architectures with grid connectivity such as superconducting qubits~\cite{IBM,arute}.
 For example, \cref{fig:grid} shows an architecture where ancillas are interspersed with data qubits on a grid.
 This can be represented in our model as \cref{fig:anc}.
 Both models are equivalent and can simulate each other with only constant depth overhead.

 The task of routing involves permuting data qubits on the graph.
 We use the notation to denote a permutation on $N$ vertices, where $\pi(i)$ is the vertex to which we must move the $i$th qubit.
 We also write